 At the Life Safety Institute, we know that everyone can save a life.

-Whether you are a healthcare professional or want to become a qualified bystander, this Basic Life Support (BLS) course teaches you to recognize and assess several life-threatening emergencies.
+Whether you are a healthcare professional, EMT, or want to become a qualified bystander, this Basic Life Support (BLS) course teaches you to recognize and assess several life-threatening emergencies.

 Learn how to provide professional CPR, use AEDs, and perform the appropriate actions to aid choking in adults, children, and infants in various in-facility and prehospital settings.